Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Will Steam Cleaning a Carpet Remove Cat Urine Smell?
-Top Sanitation Tips
+4 Vet-Approved Sanitation Tips

 carpet steam cleaning

 Have you ever wondered which pet is easier to potty train, dogs or cats?
 Cat owners may argue that cats are much easier to potty train than dogs because of their natural inclination to use the litter box.
-While there is a bit of truth to this, most cat owners have to deal with cats doing their business in places that they shouldn’t, such as the carpet, leading to an intense urine smell!
+While there is a bit of truth to this, most cat owners have occasionally dealt with cats doing their business in places that they shouldn’t, such as the carpet, leading to an intense urine smell!

 To deal with this odor, you may have considered steam cleaning your carpet to rid it of your cat’s pee.
 But does steam cleaning your carpet effectively remove cat urine smell?
-Steam cleaning alone will not remove the urine smell and can even make things worse.
+Steam cleaning alone may not remove the urine smell and can even make things worse.

 While steam cleaning is a good way to clean your carpet in general, there are thorough steps to follow before steam cleaning cat urine-stained carpet.
 Read on to find out more!